abr314/jag-ios/Pods/Auk/README.md

 scrollView.auk.stopAutoScroll()
 ```

+Note that auto scrolling stops when the user starts scrolling manually.

 #### Accessibility

 One can pass an image description when calling the `show` methods.
 This description will be spoken by the device in accessibility mode for the current image on screen.